 Some of you might struggle with these steps, but don’t give up.
 Keep going.
 You are working out new muscles, and just as your body will cry out in pain when you implement a new exercise program, so also your local body (the church) may make some noise, too.

-NOTE: In a future post, I will include a list of definitions that authors, churches, and ministries use to define disciple.
+NOTE: Click here to see a list of definitions that authors, churches, and ministries use to define disciple.

 QUESTION (leave a comment below)